StructuralNeurobiologyLab/SyConn/docs/instructions.rst

 SyConn KNOSSOS viewer
 ---------------------

-This setup assumes that you run Linux (or WSL on Linux).
+This setup assumes that you run Linux (or WSL on Windows).
 If you don't have requried packages installed, you additional need ``sudo`` rights or ask your system administrator to install them for you.